MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file.md

 "$schema": "..."
 ```

-From version 0.3.7-alpha, schema is available at:
+From versions 0.3.7-alpha and up, the schema file is available at the following location:

 ```https
 GET https://github.com/Azure/data-api-builder/releases/download/<VERSION>-<suffix>/dab.draft.schema.json